Cube (1997 film): Plot

 The group reaches the edge, but can see no exit.
 Holloway tries to swing over to the shell using a rope made of clothing.
 The Cube shakes, causing the rope to slip; Quentin catches it at the last second and pulls her up, but then deliberately drops her to her death, telling the others that she slipped.

 Quentin picks up Leaven and carries her to a different room in her sleep, intending to abandon Kazan and Worth.
 He tries to assault her, but Worth follows and attacks him.
 Quentin counters savagely, then throws Worth down a hatch to a different room.
-Upon landing, Worth starts laughing hysterically; Rennes' corpse is in the room, proving they have moved in a circle.
+Upon landing, Worth starts laughing hysterically; Rennes's corpse is in the room, proving they have moved in a circle.
 Quentin is horrified, but Worth realizes the room Rennes died in has now moved to the edge of the maze, meaning they haven't gone in a circle at all.
 Instead, the rooms are moving, and will eventually line up with the exit.
 Leaven deduces that traps are not tagged by prime numbers, but by powers of prime numbers.
 Kazan is revealed as a savant who can calculate factorizations in his head instantaneously.
-Leaven and Kazan guide the group through the cube to the bridge.
+Leaven and Kazan guide the group through The Cube to the bridge.
 Worth then traps Quentin in a hatch.
 He catches up and attempts to attack them, but Worth opens a hatch under him from the room below.
 All but Quentin travel to the bridge where they open the hatch, revealing a bright light.

-Quentin reappears and, using a detached door lever, kills Leaven and mortally wounds Worth.
+Quentin reappears and, using a detached door lever, fatally stabs Leaven and Worth.
 As Quentin pursues Kazan through the exit, Worth grabs Quentin's legs, trapping him in the bridge’s doorway.
-The bridge moves, killing Quentin.
-As the bridge returns to the recesses of the cube, Worth crawls to a deceased Leaven to die by her side.
+The bridge moves, killing Quentin by tearing him in half.
+As the bridge returns to the recesses of the cube, Worth crawls to a fallen Leaven as he too bleeds out.
 Kazan wanders out into the light.

 Cast

-The cast is of Canadian actors who were relatively unknown in the United States at the time of the film's release.
-Each character's name is connected with a real-world prison: Quentin (San Quentin, California), Holloway (UK), Kazan (Russia), Rennes (France), Alderson (Alderson, West Virginia), Leaven & Worth (Leavenworth, Kansas).
+Each character's name is connected with a real-world prison: Quentin (San Quentin State Prison, California), Holloway (HM Prison Holloway, England), Kazan (Russia), Rennes (Centre pénitentiaire de Rennes, France), Alderson (Federal Prison Camp, Alderson, West Virginia), Leaven and Worth (Leavenworth Detention Center, Kansas).